 Co-founded GDBspace when envisioning its huge potential.
 Management consultant for pharmaceuticals (clients include Roche, Novartis, Boehringer Ingelheim, etc) and private equity investments.
 Angel investor in Abionic, Wildbiene.
 Board member of Space Peptides, where building successful partnerships for the company.

 PhD from Karolinska Institute; Visiting scholar at Max-Planck Institute.
 Business Administration from Notre Dame, USA.
 Publications in Nature Nanotechnology, ACS, etc.

 Dr. Sacha Javor

-Computational chemist participating in innovation management with SITEM-Insel.
+Computational chemist and expertise in peptide chemistry.
+Participated in innovation management with SITEM-Insel.

 Postdoc at Scripps Institute, USA.
 PhD from University Bern, Switzerland.

 Dr. Marco Pickel

 Dr. Marco Pickel has more than 20 years of experience doing business development in the pharmaceutical and life science industry.
 He has managed international sales teams focused on solutions and services, active pharmaceutical ingredients (API), controlled substances and performance materials for the pharmaceutical industry.
 He has experience with the development process of drug products mostly in the therapeutic areas of oncology, pain management and CNS.
 Marco studied organic Chemistry at the University of Basel where he did a Ph.
 D. in bioorganic Chemistry.